-875.09 LEADERSHIP GIVING
+775.09 LEADERSHIP GIVING

 The staff of the Leadership Gifts Office identifies, cultivates, solicits and stewards capital gifts of \$25,000 or more from individuals.
-The staff focuses on securing capital gifts to build the endowment of the College, to purchase equipment and to build and renovate College facilities.
+The staff focuses on securing capital gifts to build the endowment of the College, to establish endowed scholarships, to support academic departments and renovate College facilities.

-875.10 PLANNED GIVING
+775.10 PLANNED GIVING

 The staff of the Planned Gifts Office offers and promotes gift opportunities to individuals through their estate plans, retirement plan assets, life income gift vehicles such as Charitable Gift Annuities and Charitable Trusts.
-The Planned Gifts Office stewards and recognizes alumni, parents, friends, faculty and staff of the College who make planned gifts through The Lofty Elm Society, the planned gift donor recognition society.
+The Planned Gifts Office stewards and recognizes alumni, parents, friends, faculty and staff of the College who make planned gifts through the The Lofty Elm Society, the planned gift donor recognition society.

-875.11 FUNDRAISING GUIDELINES
+775.11 FUNDRAISING GUIDELINES